 Reporting effectively across our many sustainability issues and providing regular updates on our programmes and activities is always a work in progress.
 So we appreciate your feedback - what should we keep doing, and where can we do better?

-Or write to: The Sustainability team Reckitt Benckiser Group plc (RB) 103-105 Bath Road Slough, Berkshire, SL1 3UH UK
+Reckitt Benckiser Group plc (RB) 103-105 Bath Road Slough, Berkshire, SL1 3UH UK

 Human rights and responsible business across our value chain